2480258/FiveMinCrawler/GUIDE.md

 We can change the behavior of the crawler by changing JSON and giving its path as a parameter (-p)

 **Please read with [Boilerplate](debugWeb.json) for better understandings.
-You may want to start to customize with this file because copying and pasting this one allows faster customization speed.**
+You may want to start to customize with this file because copying and pasting this one allows faster customization.**

 ## Notations